-- 🦫 Public access and recreational area management - Schanges in land use that affect water resources - 🦫 General plan updates and long-term planning - b Planning review - bevelopment review - Water supply for public safety and emergency planning purposes - 🔖 Habitat management
+- $\cancel{}$ Changes in land use that affect water resources - 🔗 Planning review - Water supply for public safety and emergency planning purposes

 These are merely a few, general examples where coordination among land use and RWMGs could result in more efficient IRWM planning and implementation.
 Since the IRWM planning effort often encompasses large regions and has an increased probability of including larger more costly projects, the importance of open lines of communication between land use planners and RWMGs is imperative to a successful IRWM effort.